isurudevj/roger/README.md

 braintree webhooks - for payment subscription updates<br>
 </p>

-Using a tool like [ngrok](https://ngrok.com) is usually the preferred way for developers, but roger is better a better way based on AWS services listed bellow.
+Using a tool like [ngrok](https://ngrok.com) is usually the preferred way by developers, but roger is a better way based on AWS services listed bellow.

 1. AWS API Gateway
 2. AWS Lambda